 Because it is possible to quantify the carbon-capturing power of forests, TNC is tapping into an emerging field, through its Working Woodlands program, where landowners can pursue opportunities to sell carbon credits to businesses seeking to offset their emissions.
 The forest at the Bridgestone Nature Reserve at Chestnut Mountain currently stores about 200,000 metric tons of carbon, a number that is expected to increase with a forest management plan secured through Working Woodlands.

 TNC is in the process of conducting a comprehensive wildlife inventory of the property and evaluating opportunities for providing public access in ways that do not harm key habitats.
 Thanks to a grant from the Barbara J. Mapp Foundation, scientists representing different areas of expertise are surveying survey plants, animals and wildlife habitats located throughout the Reserve.
 The grant also supported the acquisition and installation of trail cameras to further advance this effort.

 The Bridgestone Nature Reserve at Chestnut Mountain also serves as a demonstration for shortleaf pine restoration.
 Once the most prevalent pine tree in the eastern United States, these long-living evergreens have decreased by more than 50 percent throughout the Southeast in just 30 years.

-The hemlock woolly adelgid pest threatens native shortleaf pines.
+The hemlock woolly adelgid pest threatens native hemlocks.
+Shortleaf pines are also threatened.
 Also, a lack of regular and natural fire disturbances has compromised some fire dependent habitats typical of a shortleaf pine-oak woodland and savannah forest.